brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 > what was the state of this order at a specific time?

-For exmaple, `2024-06-28 07:19:15.000000`.
-I can see the correct answer is row three in the table above - the row with timestamp ending `07:19:14.859907`.
+I'll take an example of `2024-06-28 07:19:15.000000`.
+It's obvious to a human that the correct answer is row three in the table above.
+The timestamp of that row, ending `07:19:14.859907`, is before the timestamp we're interested in, and the next row has a timestamp several seconds later, which is afterwards.

-A simple `WHERE` clause can't help. `WHERE transaction_commit_timestamp = '2024-06-28 07:19:15.000000'` gives no results, because no transaction took place at that exact time.
-I can't see a simple way to construct a cause based on inequalities that returns the correct row alone either - less than or equal to the timestamp gives us the correct row, plus the two previous rows.
+A simple `WHERE` clause won't help. `WHERE transaction_commit_timestamp = '2024-06-28 07:19:15.000000'` gives no results, because no transaction took place at that exact time.
+I can easily get all the transactions before or after the timestamp, but I can't get the one transaction giving the state of this order at that moment in time.

 ### Visualising the problem